 - Re = Rf + β x (Rm-Rf + CRP)

 - Re = 4% + 1.2 x (8% – 4% + 5.2%)

 - Re = 15.04%

-While the equity risk premium gives investors the incentive to invest in risky assets in domestic markets, It provides further impetus to accept uncertainties in foreign markets.
-Some of the plus points of CRP are –
+While the equity risk premium incentivizes investors to invest in risky assets in domestic markets, it provides further impetus to accept uncertainties in foreign markets.
+Some of the advantages of CRP are: –

-- To a major extent, country risk premia clearly distinguish between the risk-return profiles of developed economies as against developing economies.
-Prof. Aswath Damodaran has summarized country risk premia & related components on a global basis.
+- To a significant extent, country risk premia clearly distinguish between developed economies’ risk-return profiles against developing economies.
+Prof. Aswath Damodaran has summarized country risk premia and related components globally.
 Below is an excerpt:

-In simple words, Country Risk Premium is the difference between the market interest rates of a benchmark country in comparison to that of the subject country.
+A country risk premium is a difference between the market interest rates of a benchmark country and that of the subject country.
 Of course, the less attractive economies have to offer a higher risk premium for foreign investors to attract investments.

-This has been a guide to Country Risk Premium.
-Here we discuss its meaning and the formula used to calculate country risk premium along with some practical examples.
-You can learn more about finance from the following articles –
+This article is a guide to Country Risk Premium.
+We discuss its meaning, country risk premium calculation, country risk premium formula, and examples.
+You can learn more about finance from the following articles: –